anuraghazra/anuraghazra.github.io/content/blog/building-a-react-folder-tree-component/index.md

 tags: ['reactjs', 'javascript']
 ---

 Hey folks!
-I hope you are doing fine in this pandemic situation, Today we will be craeting a Folder Tree Component in Reactjs from scratch.
+I hope you are doing fine in this pandemic situation, Today we will be creating a Folder Tree Component in Reactjs from scratch.

 ## Designing the API